top of page

 Homeowners who notice significant storm damage can also report debris or hazards to their local public works department.

-Sun Vault Roofing offers free storm damage roof inspections for homeowners in Monroe, New Glarus, Darlington, Monticello, and surrounding communities.
+Sun Vault Roofing offers free storm damage roof inspections for homeowners in any location impacted by storms, including Dane, Columbia, and Sauk counties.

 If you believe your roof may have been impacted by the storm, you can learn more about our storm damage roof inspection services or contact us for emergency roof leak repair if you are experiencing an active leak.